Bandits killed 400 people in Niger-East in 2016 – Senator - Nigeria Today

 Bandits killed 400 people in Niger-East in 2016 – Senator

-“From statistics obtained from community leaders, property worth millions of naira were also stolen or destroyed.”
+Bandits and cattle rustlers killed 400 people in Niger East Senatorial District in 2016, according to David Umaru, the senator representing the area.
+Mr. Umaru, who briefed journalists on the deteriorating security situation in the crises-ridden area, on Wednesday in Minna, said that the bandits raped and abducted several women and girls, while thousands of livestock were […]

-The post Bandits killed 400 people in Niger-East in 2016 – Senator appeared first on Premium Times Nigeria.
+The post Bandits killed 400 people in Niger-East in 2016 – Senator appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG